These Christmas doughnuts with candy melts glaze are not as bad as you think! They are baked, not fried!

-I spoke about candy melts and food colouring in my giant Christmas cupcake post, but I will repeat some information here just in case you missed it.
-These candy melts (bought from the Bulk Barn here in Canada) came pre-coloured.
-It is easier and more efficient as candy melts usually have to be coloured with something other than a water-based substance.
-I just did not want to buy more food colouring as I prefer the type I have.
-But if you do decide to colour your own candy melts, chances are you will need another type than the standard Wilton gel type.
+I spoke about candy melts and food coloring in my giant Christmas cupcake post, but I will repeat some information here just in case you missed it.
+These candy melts (bought from the Bulk Barn here in Canada) came pre-colored.
+It is easier and more efficient as candy melts usually have to be colored with something other than a water-based substance.
+I just did not want to buy more food coloring as I prefer the type I have.
+But if you do decide to color your own candy melts, chances are you will need another type than the standard Wilton gel type.

 - Pinch of salt

 - 1 egg, room temperature

 - 2 medium-large bananas

 - Candy melts in assorted colors